CCheung96/software-tech-demo/docs/common/google.md

 We don't put all the work on you though, we have met you half-way.
 This site is book-like in that it guides you in a way that will help you internalise the knowledge, but it takes advantage of all the advances we have on the web.

-# Answers are not the point
+## Answers Are Not the Point

 On your journey to learning new things, you are asked to answer questions and to create programs.
 The person teaching you already knows the answers, and has already created those programs.
 They are asking you as a way of triggering a process of _thought in your own mind that will lead you to understanding_.
 Teachers are actually quite good at working out just the right question at just the right time to lead you where you need to go.

 If you are focussed on providing the answer or program asked of you then Google looks like your best friend.
 Just ask, and you shall find it.
 But Google is cheating you of the thought processes that were going to improve your knowledge.
 It is like training for a marathon by taking an Uber from the start line to the finish line.

 Don't take an Uber if you are training for a marathon and don't use Google (the wrong way) if you are learning to program.

-# The importance of internalising
+## The Importance of Internalising

-## There is no value in interpreting google
+### There Is No Value in Interpreting Google

 The world is awash with people who can put a search into google and pass on the answer.
 This is not a skill you will be employed for.
 You will be employed for what _you know_ and (importantly) the things you know that _most other people don't know_.
 That is the very definition of working in the knowledge economy.

-## You are learning to speak a new language, to think in a new way
+### You Are Learning to Speak a New Language, to Think in a New Way

 Were you to learn a new spoken language, I am sure you would not imagine building your knowledge only from Google translate.
 It is an amazing tool for those who _don't want to learn the language and still get by_, but can only be a tiny part of the story for those wanting to actually learn the language.
 Are you aiming to learn to program?
 Then you can't be very reliant on Google to teach you.
 If you simply wish to get by in a world of programmers but not actually become one, then you needn't be here at all!

-## Harder knowledge can only build on internalised knowledge
+### Harder Knowledge Can Only Build on Internalised Knowledge
 <div style="float:right">
 	<img src="https://imgs.xkcd.com/comics/wisdom_of_the_ancients.png"/>
 </div>

 The question you are answering today is just a stepping stone on  your path to becoming a programmer.
 The future holds ever-more complex questions and ever-more complex knowledge.
 It won't be long before Google _can't_ answer your question and you _won't_ be able to understand the answer unless you have the base knowledge required.

 {: .note}
 I say "you have the base knowledge", not "you can access the base knowledge".
 This is because you need to put together more than one thing at a time when moving to these higher levels of knowledge.

-# But programmers use Google more than anyone!
+## “But Programmers Use Google More Than Anyone!”

 Yes this is true.
 However, the knowledge of an experienced programmer is much more comprehensive than that of a beginner.
 So when they search the web, it is to remind themselves of a concept that they have already learnt.
 Programming languages are very nuanced, and it would be impossible to memorise all the small differences for each language.
 This is where the web is helpful, as it can serve to jog someones memory of a particular languages quirks.